tokenfleet/docs/docs/legal/investment_risks.md

 # Investment Risks and Disclaimers

-Investing in tokenized assets, such as the luxury car investments offered on the Reliable Route platform, involves significant risks.
+Investing in tokenized assets, such as the luxury car investments offered on the Token Fleet platform, involves significant risks.
 Before investing, you should carefully consider the following risks and disclaimers:

 ## 1. Market Risk